 Professor Verhage joined the Department of Philosophy in 2008 as an Assistant Professor of Philosophy.
-She is also an affiliate faculty member in the Women's and Gender Studies Program.
+She is also a core faculty member in the Women's and Gender Studies Program.

 Professor Verhage’s research is concerned with intersubjective encounters, broadly construed.
 Her particular interest in the phenomenological philosophy of Maurice Merleau-Ponty lies in his ability to make sense of such intersubjective encounters in terms of the close social, cultural, and political connections between subjects.
 In addition to exploring such encounters through a traditional phenomenological framework, Professor Verhage is concerned with letting this framework be challenged and unsettled by setting it in opposition to and letting it collaborate with contemporary work in feminist phenomenology, Chicana theory, critical race theory, and the relatively new field of borderland theory (as inspired by the work of Gloria Anzaldúa).
 A major objective of this interdisciplinary work is to develop a “phenomenology in and of the margins,” which is a project that attends to a double crisis: the crisis of the subject who is marginalized and silenced, and the crisis of phenomenology trying to heed her call.

 M.A.
 Philosophy of Cognitive Science, University of Sussex (2001)

 M.A.
 Psychology and Cognitive Neuroscience, University of Maastricht (1999)